Popular bourbon Woodford Reserve to double production

 Currently, only bourbon lovers in Australia and the United Kingdom have access to Woodford Reserve.

-The distillery hopes the increase production will allow them to expand in more countries.
+The distillery hopes the increased production will allow them to expand in more countries.

 The addition is expected to be complete by summer 2022.